-The following are the plans for FY2018 and preliminary for FY2019:
+The following are the plans for FY2019-2020:

-- Start the collection of the 2017 annual energy demand and supply data from December 2018; - Publish the APEC Energy Statistics 2017 and APEC Energy Handbook 2017; - Organise the 25th Seminar on energy Demand and Supply Outlook on 5-13 November 2018 in Tokyo, Japan; - Participate in international cooperation on energy statistics such as the Energy Statistics Development Group (ESDG) of IEA, JODI, International Energy Statistics (InterEnerStat) meetings, etc.; and - Run the EGEDA Training Program on Energy Statistics. - The short-term and middle-term training courses will be held in summer 2019.
+- 1. Start the collection of the 2018 annual energy demand and supply data from December 2019; - 2.
+Publish the APEC Energy Statistics 2017 and APEC Energy Handbook 2017; - 3.
+Participate in international cooperation on energy statistics such as the Energy Statistics Development Group (ESDG) of IEA, JODI, International Energy Statistics (InterEnerStat) meetings, etc.; and - 4.
+Run the EGEDA Training Program on Energy Statistics. - > The short-term and middle-term training courses will be held in October 2020.